 A Dose of Reality?
 Assessing California’s Latest Botched Experiment

-With more states embracing some form of legalization, it's worth looking at examples of where legalization regimes are either not working or are on the brink of failure.
+With more states embracing some form of marijuana legalization, it’s worth looking at examples of where legalization regimes are either not working or are on the brink of failure.

-Regrettably, tops both lists.
+Regrettably, California tops both lists.
 The Golden State had an opportunity to become a model for legalization.
 Instead, state and local governments are crushing the legal market and helping the illicit market thrive.
-As The Washington Post's Scott Wilson writes:
+As The Washington Post’s Scott Wilson writes:

 The results are entirely predictable: